 In the recent GitLab Remote Work Report,

-82%

-of workers praised their leadership for understanding how to operate a team remotely.

-source: remote-work-report-2021.pdf

-Your many spaces for work

-Having one singular space for work is a thing of the past.
-We have many choices for where to work on a given day: your home office or kitchen counter, a coffee shop, a coworking space, even a car or plane.
+of workers praised their leadership for understanding how to operate a team remotely. source: remote-work-report-2021.pdf Your many spaces for work Having one singular space for work is a thing of the past.
+We have many choices for where to work on a given day: your home office or kitchen counter, a coffee shop, a co-working space, even a car or plane.
 No matter where work gets done, it's important to be intentional about how you use these spaces.
 One of the key skills needed for success in a hybrid or remote setting is being a "manager of one", no matter your job title or level.
 "Managers of one" are able to work toward their goals and get things done without constant oversight from others.
-This self-leadership extends beyond just setting your daily priorities; it gives you the autonomy to rethink what type of physical environment is most productive for you.

-When planning your work experience, consider a range of primary, secondary, and on-the-go spaces.
-Regardless of where you work, these two questions can help make sure your various workspaces complement each other:

-- 1. Why do I choose to work where I do and what might prompt me to move to a different space? - 2.
-What are the tools I need to do my best work, can I take them with me to a different space, and will I have a place to set them up once I get there?
+This selfleadership extends beyond just setting your daily priorities; it gives you the autonomy to rethink what type of physical environment is most productive for you.
+When planning your work experience, consider a range of primary, secondary and on-the-go spaces.
+Regardless of where you work, these two questions can help make sure your various workspaces complement each other: $\mathbf{V}$ 1.
+Why do I choose to work where I do and what might prompt me to move to a different space?
+2. What are the tools I need to do my best work, can I take them with me to a different space, and will I have a place to set them up once I get there?

-Let's take a look at primary, secondary, and on-the-go workspaces and how they can be used for different types of work:

-Great for: Deep, focused work where you need secondary screens, specialized tools, or controlled conditions for important video calls, etc.
+Let's take a look at primary, secondary and on-the-go workspaces and how they can be used for different types of work: Primary workspace (home office, company office, dedicated desk) Great for: deep, focused work where you need secondary screens, specialised tools or controlled conditions for important video calls, etc.

-Secondary spaces (coworking space, cafe, kitchen counter, dining table, porch) Great for: Re-energizing your mind with coffee chats, 1:1s, virtual learning and development, etc.
+Secondary spaces (co-working space, cafe, kitchen counter, dining table) Great for: re-energising your mind with coffee chats, 1:1s, virtual learning and development, etc.